 When they started out, the only product Observ8 offered was server monitoring, billed via a very simple pricing metric.
 If you have one server, you pay for monitoring one server.
 If you have 100 servers, you pay for 100.

-As they identified other customer needs adjacent to the primary service, Observ8 started adding about three new services per year.
+As they identified other customer needs adjacent to their primary service, Observ8 started adding new services each year.
 Today, they offer a total of 10 different services, each with its own unique pricing metric based on usage.